 Mexico offers software development services at $25 to $50 per hour, plus agency fees.
 When compared to the U.S. and Canada, where hourly costs start at $75 and can reach as much as $850 for enterprise-level projects plus agency fees, this is a considerable bargain.

-Agency fees are an obvious and transparent part of dealing with any company, and they will increase the closer to home you get.
-However, if you’re hiring in-house, it’s not just the hourly pay you should be aware of, but also some hidden costs.
+Agency fees are an obvious and transparent part of dealing with any company, and they will increase the closer you get to home.
+However, if you’re hiring in-house, it’s not just the hourly pay you should be aware of but also some hidden costs.
 Consider this:

 ✔ The total cost of hiring a new employee in-house can cost from $4,000 up to $8,000, according to official sources.

 ✔ Replacing an in-house employee can cost up to 60% of an annual salary.

 ✔ You might be losing 1% to 2.5% of revenue in the time it takes you to hire an in-house worker.

 When you look at in-house versus outsourcing, the latter is a more appealing option.
 So, let’s take a closer look at the different prices per specialization to see the big picture of nearshore vs offshore.